angieology-zz/hyperledger-composer-demo/README.md

 # Hyperledger Composer + Fabric Demo
+create a back-end hyperledger server

 ---
 _“Only those who have the patience to do simple things perfectly will we acquire the skill to do difficult things easily” - Friedrich Schiller_

 ---
+## What we are making 🐙

+- one organization node
+- one admin user
+- sample assets, participants, transactions
+- REST API server

+---

-## Steps 🐝
+## Outline 🐝

 - Set up google compute engine
-- Install prerequisites
+- install prerequisites
+- nginx for browser access
 - start fabric network
 - create business logic with composer
 - install composer logic to network